COOPERATION IN ENVIRONMENT, HEALTH AND SCIENCE

 CONTEXT

-Global cooperation on tackling the huge challenges of Covid and climate change using the latest research and technology is now high on the multilateral agenda.
-As we build health and environmental resilience over the longer term, it is vital that there is Pan-European, transatlantic and global cooperation despite competition, protectionist trends and tensions in other areas.
-As suggested in Reforming Multilateralism in Post-Covid Times by the Foundation for European Progressive Studies, there is now “systemic competition between different potential world orders,” as several factors converge: the unipolar phase after the fall of the Berlin Wall draws to a close, nationalist trends proliferate among several nations, polarisation spreads between perceived “winners and losers” from globalisation and the role of cyberspace and technology in governance and society expands.
+Global cooperation on tackling the spiralling challenges of health epidemics, resource scarcity and climate change using the latest research and technology has profoundly influenced the multilateral agenda.
+In order to build health and environmental resilience over the longer term, it is vital that there is pan-European, transatlantic and global cooperation despite competition and protectionist trends and other tensions.
+As suggested in Reforming Multilateralism in Post-Covid Times by the Foundation for European Progressive Studies, there is now “systemic competition between different potential world orders,” as the unipolar phase after the fall of the Berlin Wall draws to a close.
+The current rise in nationalism and polarisation between perceived “winners and losers” from globalisation, exacerbated by an expansion of the role of cyberspace and technology in governance and society.

-“The Covid-19 pandemic is now acting as a catalyst on, and a magnifier of, these many trends and tensions…creating a multidimensional crisis with strong impacts on the health, social, economic, political and cultural conditions of all countries.
+“The Covid-19 pandemic acted as a catalyst and magnifier of these many trends and tensions…creating a multidimensional crisis with strong impacts on the health, social, economic, political and cultural conditions of all countries.
 As we recover and transform economies and societies, this is a make-or-break moment for higher international cooperation and it will probably be a turning point shaping the emergent new global order.”

 The book suggests we need a renewal of international cooperation with a multilateralism for the 21st century by building a large coalition of forces, involving states, regional organisations, civil society and individuals – a global coalition of progressive forces that develops a common agenda.